Bonathan/dotfiles/README.md

 After seeing DT's video about FetchMaster I tried it out and I must say, I really like it.
 ## rofi
 DMenu got replaced by rofi because of the aesthetics.
-## Vim
+## NeoVim
-I used to daily-drive Vim but switched to VSCode / VSCodium.
-That said, I still use Vim regularly and plan on using it more.
-I installed the Dart extension, Lightline and an auto-close script with vim-plug.
-And of course the Seoul256 colorscheme.
+I used to daily-drive VSCode.
+That said, I started using Vim regularly and installed NeoVim.
+I installed autocompletion plugins, some colorschemes and vim-airline.
+To see my old configuration open the ```.vimrc``` and for the new NeoVim configuration open ```nvim/init.vim```.